DeaconSeals/comp-2210/docs/term/2025-spring/syllabus/syllabus.md

 form of communication between instructors and students.
 Emails that you send to the instructor or to a teaching assistant must come from your `@auburn.edu` email address.
-Sending emails from addresses other than `@auburn.edu` could result in you not receiving a response to your message.
-Do not send messages via Canvas; instead, send an email.
+Sending emails from addresses other than `@auburn.edu` could result in you not receiving a response to your message. ***Do not send messages via Canvas; instead, send an email.*** Teaching assistants may or may not be accessible via Discord. ***Discord is not, however, an appropriate medium for communication with the instructor; instead, send an email.***

 All course announcements will be posted to Canvas and/or sent to your `@auburn.edu` address.
 All email communications from the instructor to you will